parduino/Femora/docs/technical/timeseries.rst

 Understanding the TimeSeriesManager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `TimeSeriesManager` is a core component of the MeshMaker library that serves as a centralized system for creating, retrieving, tracking, and managing time series objects.
+The `TimeSeriesManager` is a core component of the FEMORA library that serves as a centralized system for creating, retrieving, tracking, and managing time series objects.
 It implements the Singleton pattern to ensure a single, consistent point of time series management across the entire application.

-Time series defined in MeshMaker are automatically tracked, tagged, and organized by the TimeSeriesManager, simplifying the process of creating dynamic models with time-varying loads, displacements, or boundary conditions.
+Time series defined in FEMORA are automatically tracked, tagged, and organized by the TimeSeriesManager, simplifying the process of creating dynamic models with time-varying loads, displacements, or boundary conditions.

 Accessing the TimeSeriesManager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~